howlingunit/hangman/README.md

   * wai-aria
   * alt tag
   * colour blind accessibility
-* bugfix the user submit button (it uses the same styles as the incorrect/correct letters, which change the cursor to `not-allowed`)
 * ability to exit the settings menu
 * fix bug where user can not choose a category, and the game lets that happen but will break
 * make the enter button also the replay button